ef4/ember-giftwrap/README.md

  - `env`: an object that you can use to pass configuration to addons that are expecting to find it in `config/environment.js`.

+# Known Caveats

+ - there is no automatic support for addons that attempt to inject content directly into index.html.

+ - `ember giftwrap` always packages *all* the addons that are installed, there's not currently a way to be more picky.

+ - preprocessor addons that blow up if they don't find the files or directories they're looking for can be problematic for us, since we aren't actually building a real app.